 - Applicants should complete the online application form and submit this before the deadline

-- Applications will be evaluated by a committee representing the Rotary District 1090 Foundation Committee, and short-listed applicants will be requested to attend an interview (by Skype or in person) in mid-April 2019.
+- Applications will be evaluated by a committee representing the Rotary District 1090 Foundation Committee, and short-listed applicants will be requested to attend an interview (by Skype) in mid-May 2021.

 - A preferred applicant and runner-up will be selected for the scholarship.